hamadmoe/dsai3202-lab2/README.md

 *
 **Trigger:** Scheduled the pipeline to run on a daily recurrence, demonstrating how the system would handle new data arrivals in a production environment.

----

-## Conclusion

-This lab successfully demonstrates a complete ingestion cycle.
-The final output in the `processed/reviews` container consists of Parquet files organized by year (1999–2014), significantly reducing data latency and storage costs for future analytics.

----

-Would you like me to help you format a specific section for your GitHub repository's "Screenshots" or "Usage" instructions?